 Ribbons of pumpkin spice goodness run through the sweet yeasted dough of this beautiful babka.
 Studded with dried cranberries, it makes a delicious fall or winter treat with coffee or tea.
 Toast a slice and slather it with cream cheese for breakfast, or serve it as part of a Thanksgiving dessert spread.

-On the Holiday Table: This seasonal babka is perfect for Rosh Hashana, when pumpkin holds symbolic meaning for a good new year.
+This seasonal babka—which is Kosher dairy or pareve—is perfect for Rosh Hashana, when pumpkin holds symbolic meaning for a good new year.
 And with its fall flavors of pumpkin spice and cranberry, it's also ideal for the harvest holiday of Sukkot.